fission/docs.fission.io/docs/content/contributing/_index.en.md

 And if you're changing the CLI too, you can build it with:

 {{< highlight bash >}}
+$ cd $GOPATH/src/github.com/fission/fission/fission
-$ cd fission && go install
+$ go install
 {{< /highlight >}}

 Finally, reset to the original current working directory